Weak increase in CPI last month

 |CPI by delivery sector|

-Year-to-year growth – higher electricity prices contributed most
+Year-to-year growth: strong growth in electricity prices still most important

-The CPI rose by 2.0 per cent from May 2012 to May 2013.
-The main contributor to the year-to-year growth was the 17.9 per cent increase in prices of electricity including grid rent.
-The CPI excluding electricity (CPI-AEL) rose by 1.2 per cent in the same period, thus the electricity prices accounted for 0.8 percentage points of the year-to-year growth in the CPI.
+The CPI rose by 2.4 per cent from October 2012 to October 2013.
+The main contributor to the year-to-year growth was the increase in prices of electricity including grid rent.
+In October, electricity prices including grid rent were 18.8 per cent above the price level of October last year.